A special thank you to John and Kath Wayland for this summary of how the group has changed over the last 50-60 years.

 When the Labour party held its annual conference in Blackpool in the late 60s/early 70s we staged a public meeting on abortion rights, with a prominent Labour female MP as the main speaker.
 The topic of course attracted a horde of Catholic protesters and the atmosphere became somewhat stormy.

-When the Preston Humanist group folded in the 1970s we gained some of their members and changed our name to Fylde Humanists.
+When the Preston Humanist group folded we gained some of their members and changed our name to Fylde Humanists.
 For a few years after a fall in membership it was decided to hold meetings in members’ houses.
 We had enjoyable meetings but the campaigning side more or less stopped.

 Around 2007, Ian and Zelda Abbott joined the group and Ian, full of ideas and energy persuaded us that we needed a regular meeting place.
-He and Zelda spent much time scouting around and eventually hit on Great Ecclestone Village centre.
+He and Zelda spent much time scouting around and eventually hit on Great Eccleston Village centre.
 We moved there in 2008 as “Lancashire Secular Humanists” and quickly attracted a healthy membership.
 A series of excellent meetings were held on a variety of subjects, including outreach meetings at Blackburn central library and at Preston.

 Interestingly, there are still internet links associated with Blackpool & Fylde Humanist Group and Fylde Humanists but there is nothing behind these historical links.